 Mentor One Child…Enrich Two Lives

-The Friends Youth Mentoring Program serves youth in communities within Merrimack County.
-Volunteers are recruited, screened, and trained to become mentors to school-age youth.
+The Friends Youth Mentoring Program serves youth in communities within Merrimack County, New Hampshire.
+Volunteer are recruited, screened, and trained to become mentors to school-age youth (ages 6-18).

 What the research says…

 Research consistently shows that a key difference between successful and unsuccessful youth from lower-income communities is mentoring.
 A review of more than 200 research studies concluded that, in order to successfully pass through adolescence, youth need access to safe places, challenging experiences, and caring people on a daily basis.
 Mentors provide these 3 key elements and improve self-esteem, serve as role models and advocates.

 Mentoring relationships are life-changing; recent studies show drastic strides in social, emotional, cognitive, and identity development.
 Our recent surveys report:

 - 97% of children felt they were in a youth-centered relationship